 About the Course

-The CHDS Executive Leader program allows senior level homeland security professionals to develop the strategies, policies, and organizational elements that need to better understand and address emerging national security issues, public policy debates, terrorist threats, and best practices in homeland security.
+The CHDS Executive Leader Program (ELP) is a unique, educational opportunity for senior-level homeland security and public safety leaders at the forefront of the nation’s homeland security mission.
+The curriculum includes strategy and policy discussions, collaboration, and networking with leaders from agencies at the local, state, and federal levels as well as the private sector.
 The Executive Leaders Program consists of four one-week in-residence sessions over a nine-month period.
 Each of the four session is conducted at the CHDS campus in Monterey, CA. This program is fully funded by a FEMA grant.
+Details can be found here.

 Tuition, fees, and travel are funded through a grant from FEMA.
 Participants will be required to sign a Continuing Service Agreement if selected to participate.
 The service obligation for Executive Leaders Program is 12 months.